 If you are a beginner, it is the safest to use neutral, earth tones that will not be too eye-catching.
 The Asians usually have the warm skin complexion undertone so it will be easier for you to find the right brown or nude shade.

-This lovely nude palette is perfect for everyday makeups.
+- L.A.
+Girl Beauty Brick Eyeshadow, Nudes – This lovely nude palette is perfect for everyday Asian eye makeup.
 It has shimmery and matte shadows, which make it perfect for combining.
 Pinkish tones will match perfectly with any skin tone.

-For perfect smokey eyes, you should have a palette that has darker colors and better pigment.
-From matte black to shimmery white, this eyeshadow palette will serve you fantastic when you need to look fabulous.
+- For perfect smokey eyes, you should have a palette that has darker colors and better pigment.
+From matte black to shimmery white, Maybelline New York The Rock Nudes Palette will serve you fantastic when you need to look fabulous.

-This young youtuber Jessica Wu made a fantastic guide on how to apply eyeliner if you have flat hooded eyes.
+A young YouTuber Jessica Wu made a fantastic guide on how to apply eyeliner if you have flat hooded eyes.
 It is for beginners, and full of excellent makeup tips.

 By the way, there’s a useful guide on wikiHow about how to determine your eye shape.